dgraph-io/pydgraph/README.md

     client = pydgraph.DgraphClient(stub1, stub2)
 ```

+Note: `client` should be used inside the "`with-as`" block.
+The resources related to
+`client` will be automatically released outside the block and `client` is not usable
+any more.

 ### Setting Metadata Headers

 Metadata headers such as authentication tokens can be set through the metadata of gRPC methods.
 Below is an example of how to set a header named "auth-token".